Horace Plunkett: Later years and the Plunkett Foundation

 Plunkett moved to Weybridge, England.
 On 21 December 1918 he set up the Sir Horace Plunkett Foundation, which moved fully to England in 1924, and is now the charitable Plunkett Foundation.
 The foundation launched in 1919 with £5,000 to support its work, including education, with the co-operative movement and other community organisations.
 As of 2022, the foundation continues its work.

 Plunkett continued to promote and spread his ideas for agricultural cooperatives.
 In 1924 he presided over a conference on agricultural cooperation in the British Commonwealth in London, and in 1925 he visited South Africa to help the movement there.
 As late in 1930, he was consulting with the Prime Minister of Great Britain on agricultural policy.

 Personal life

-Horace was close to his nephews, Edward and Reginald Dunsany, helping manage their, and their father's, affairs.
+Plunkett was close to his nephews, Edward and Reginald Dunsany, helping manage their, and their father's, affairs.
 He also worked to reconcile the 17th Lord Dunsany and his wife over several years.
-He was very involved in the affairs of the 18th Lord Dunsany until some failures of investments in the 1920s, after which their contact was more occasional but continued to near the end.
+He was very involved in the affairs of the 18th Lord Dunsany (Edward) until some failures of investments in the 1920s, after which their contact was more occasional but continued to near the end.
 His dealings with Reginald were more limited in earlier years but he continued to visit him at Charborough and elsewhere, right up to the month of his death.

 He was also close friends with Elizabeth "Daisy" Burke Plunkett, Lady Fingall, the wife of his remote cousin.

-Horace became interested in aviation late in life and was still flying – presumably from Brooklands – at least as late as 1930.
+He became interested in aviation late in life and was still flying – presumably from Brooklands – at least as late as 1930.